-College Communications offers design support for development of e-newsletters for departments with the resources to provide their own content for routine distribution of the newsletters.
+The Office of Communications offers design support for development of e-newsletters for departments with the resources to provide their own content for routine distribution of the newsletters.
 The office provides editing support for select strategic newsletters that reach wide external audiences.
 We also develop strategic email communications as outreach to specific large audiences the College once reached solely through print communications, namely prospective students, alumni and parents.
 E-mail communications meet many of the same standards for content development and review as print publications, and require similar time for creative concept development, effective messaging and editing for accuracy.

 Web development: Please request a consultation, as the schedule will be determined by the complexity of the content.
 Text pages require less time than integration of surveys, forms, etc.

 Video production: Please request a consultation, as the schedule will be determined by the goals of the piece and such factors as the number of individuals involved, the length of the video, availability of locations for shooting, etc.

 Social media support: One day or same-day to receive feedback or advice regarding an immediate concern about a posting on an existing page; three to five days for consultation about establishing a new platform; and two weeks (14 days) to advise on and coordinate development of new social media channels or sites.